Home » Mentoring » The mentoring process

 I’d like to start seeing cases today – can you help me?

-Generally, we expect my mentees to have some academic knowledge of the field before we allow them to sit in on our cases or shadow our work.
+Generally, we expect our mentees to have some academic knowledge of the field before we allow them to sit in on our cases or shadow our work.
 It is generally recommended to attain ‘CCAB Pre-Certification’ or graduate from a course recognised by CCAB Certification or ABTC before considering any form of clinical practice yourself.
 That doesn’t stop you from working on gaining any of the important practical handling and training skills needed for any work with animals, such as through helping at training classes or at a local rescue centre.

-Once you have gained the academic knowledge necessary for the job, we offer two key forms of clinical supervision to help you then gain the required practical knowledge: either you can sit in with one of us, or one of our mentors can sit in on your cases!
+Once you have gained the academic knowledge necessary for the job, we offer two key forms of clinical supervision to help you gain the required practical knowledge: either you can sit in with one of us, or one of our mentors can sit in on your cases!

 If you have just graduated and are starting out, we recommend that you sit in and observe us conduct a range of cases first.
-Then, you can start leading on certain cases under my supervision at a rate that commiserates with your abilities.
+Then, you can start leading on certain cases under our supervision at a rate that commiserates with your abilities.
 When you start leading, your mentor may well pipe up and join in the consultation with you quite a bit, but as your clinical skills grow, your mentor will gradually take more of a backstep and eventually just give you feedback at the end of the consultation.

-Picking our brains
+Picking our Brains

-As well as direct case supervision and shadowing, we offer more general mentoring support, including with your cases we have not observed.
-Clearly your mentor’s remote assessment will be limited, so we will only be able to provide more general advice around certain case types, but it should give you some food for thought for your own case management.
+As well as direct case supervision and shadowing, we offer more general mentoring support, including with your cases that we have not observed.
+Your mentor’s remote assessment will be limited, so we will only be able to provide more general advice around certain case types, but it should give you some food for thought for your own case management.
 Pick our brains on any questions you may have.

 We can also discuss other issues, such as how to design treatment plans, dealing with the human side of CAB work (i.e. owners, vets and paraprofessionals), professional and ethical conundrums, business strategies, interesting research papers, or figuring out how to make this fascinating yet tricky work we do work for you and your life.